pwyf/ati/2018/agencies/ec-devco.md

 ---

-The Directorate-General for International Cooperation and Development of the European Commission (EC-DEVCO) remains in the good category but is the least performing of the three EC agencies.

-EC-DEVCO publishes to the IATI Registry on a monthly basis.
+EC-DEVCO remains in the 'good' category but is the lowest performing of the three EC agencies.
+It publishes to the IATI Registry on a monthly basis.

-All organisational planning indicators are published in the IATI format.
-But the allocation policy provided did not meet the definition.
-An alternative document containing the required information can be found on EC-DEVCO’s website.
+All organisational planning indicators are published in the IATI format, barring the allocation policy which is made available on EC-DEVCO’s website.

-Except for project budget documents, which are not available at all, all indicators of the finance and budget component are published in the comparable IATI format.
-The majority of indicators receive high scores with the exception of disaggregated budget and project budget which score lowest within this component.
+Except for project budget documents, which are not available at all, all indicators of the finance and budget component are published in the IATI Standard.
+There is, however, room for improvement with regards to the provision of disaggregated budget and project budget data, which score lowest within this component.

-EC-DEVCO publishes all indicators of the project attributes component in the comparable IATI format.
+EC-DEVCO publishes on all indicators of the project attributes component and makes them available in an open and comparable format to the IATI Registry.
 Implementer and sub-national location, however, are the lowest scoring indicators within this component.

-EC-DEVCO performs well on basic joined-up development data indicators such as aid type, flow type, finance type and tied aid status.
-Tenders are published in the IATI format but the documents were not up to date.
-Some tenders are published in other formats but this is not done consistently.
-Conditions and contracts are neither published to IATI nor being made available elsewhere.
+It performs well on basic joining-up development data indicators such as aid type, flow type, finance type and tied aid status.
+However, no current tenders could be found in an IATI format and these are not consistently available elsewhere.
+Conditions and contracts are neither published to the IATI Registry nor being made available elsewhere.

 EC-DEVCO scores below the overall average for the performance component.
-Although results data is now published to IATI, it is one of the lowest scoring indicators.
-EC-DEVCO scores on no other indicators of the performance component.
-While objectives as well as reviews and evaluations are sometimes being made available, pre-project impact appraisals are not published at all.
+Although it started publishing results in the IATI Standard, it remains one of the lowest scoring indicators.
+It scores on no other indicators of the performance component.
+While objectives, as well as reviews and evaluations, are sometimes being made available, pre-project impact appraisals are not published at all.

 ---

-Recommendations go here.
+EC-DEVCO should prioritise the publication of comprehensive performance-related information.
+This should also include pre-project impact appraisals and reviews and evaluations.

+It should also make improvements on pieces of information that are particularly valued by data users such as sub-national locations and implementers.

+Further improvement could also be made at project level to include detailed budgets as well as project procurement information

+EC-DEVCO should ensure the quality of its IATI publication, starting by regularly updating activity dates and statuses to reflect its development work on the ground.

+To demonstrate the impact of transparency on development work, EC-DEVCO should take responsibility to promote the use of the data they publish, internally to promote coordination and effectiveness; and externally to explore online and in-person feedback loops, including at country level

 ---